PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

    .. warning::

-      If your are using sphinx tags, these are not always set, you will get a warning:
+      If your are using Sphinx tags, these are not always set, you will get a warning:

       .. code-block:: python